allanian/docker/docker-compose/devops/Maven/readme.txt

 For push pkg to gitlab package registry
 1) in each service add pom.txt (repositories and distributionManagement)
-2) add ci_settings.xml with token for auth
+2) add ci_settings.xml with gitlab job token for auth
 3) do mvn deploy